proximiio/ngx-wayfinding-client-v5/README.md

       map.component.html // map component html file, map container and few more elements are sitting there map.component.ts // all the magic around the map happens here, check out comments ...
-  ./assets // nothing important here, you can store there custom images you want to use there ./environments // only required to change there something in case port or basepath has been changed ./styles // little bit of styling
+  ./assets // nothing important here, you can store there custom images you want to use ./environments // only required to change there something in case port or basepath has been changed ./styles // little bit of styling
     _variables.scss // there are only two variables for 'default-color' and for 'accent-color', defining text colors, buttons etc.